-BQE2053 is a multi-year project by the Institute for Public Architecture (IPA) which envisions a future without the Brooklyn-Queens Expressway (BQE).
+BQE2053 is a multi-year project which envisions a future without the Brooklyn-Queens Expressway (BQE).
 Through workshops, a documentary, oral history archive, symposium and design fellowships, the IPA brings community members, designers, politicians and other stakeholders to the table.

 Featured Project